You are here

 Commentary, 22 July 2019

-Armed Forces, Global Strategy and Commitments, UK Defence Policy, Military Sciences, Defence Management, UK, Domestic Security, Securing Britain, Land Forces, Military Personnel, National Security, UK Defence
+Armed Forces, Military Sciences, UK Defence Policy, Global Strategy and Commitments, UK, Defence Management, Domestic Security, Securing Britain, Land Forces, Military Personnel, National Security, UK Defence

 The UK Secretary of State for Defence announced on 18 July that the MoD organisation previously named Joint Forces Command (JFC) will be ‘transformed’ and called ‘Strategic Command’ instead.
 Penny Mordaunt stated that the Northwood-based organisation will be refocused to challenge threats in the competition space: ‘Faced with the evolving threats posed by grey-zone warfare, our transformed Strategic Command will provide the structure and coordination our Armed Forces need across all five domains’.